 A General Approach to Febrile Seizures

-A boy, otherwise healthy, is rushed into the emergency room by his mom because she thinks he had a seizure.
-His mom states he was sitting on the ground playing a game on his iPad when he suddenly started having jerking movements of his entire body that eventually after around 2 minutes.
+A 4 year old boy, otherwise healthy, is rushed into the emergency room by his mom because she thinks he had a seizure.
+His mom states he was sitting on the ground playing a game on his iPad when he suddenly started having jerking movements of his entire body that eventually self resolved after around 2 minutes.
 He has never had a seizure before.
 He is up to date on vaccines and had an unremarkable birth history.

 What should you be thinking about?
 What are your next steps?